microsoft/vscode-docs/release-notes/latest.md

 - Fold All (`Ctrl+ Shift + Alt + [`) folds all region in the editor
 - Unfold All (`Ctrl+ Shift + Alt + ]`) unfolds all regions in the editor

 The folding regions are evaluated solely based on the indentation of each line.
 This first version does not yet support language agnostic folding regions, or folding markers.
-This is in discussion for an upcoming release.
-The issue for this is [#3422](https://github.com/Microsoft/vscode/issues/3422).
+This is in discussion for an upcoming release (see issue [#3422](https://github.com/Microsoft/vscode/issues/3422)).

-### Intellisense Performance
+### IntelliSense Performance

-The intellisense widget underwent a full widget rewrite to address some performance problems head on.
-It now handles lists of 20.000 extensions in milliseconds, compared to the previous ~10 seconds of lag.
+The IntelliSense widget underwent a full rewrite to address some performance problems.
+It now handles lists of 20,000 extensions in milliseconds, compared to the previous ~10 seconds of lag.

 ### Indentation

-Inititated by user request [#1228](https://github.com/Microsoft/vscode/issues/1228), we have introduced an indentation status in the editor to help with 'tabs to spaces' conversion and vice versa.
+Initiated by user request [#1228](https://github.com/Microsoft/vscode/issues/1228), we have introduced indentation status in the editor to help with 'tabs to spaces' conversion and vice versa.

 ![indentation status](images/february/indentation-2.png)

 ![indentation actions](images/february/indentation-1.png)

 ### Ruler Settings

 There is a new setting `editor.rulers` available.
-For example, setting it to `[80, 120]` will render two vertical rulers, one after the 80th character and one after the 120th character.
+For example, setting it to `[80, 120]` will display two vertical rulers in the editor, one after the 80th character and one after the 120th character.

 ### Default End of Line Sequence

 A new setting `files.eol` controls the default new line character when creating new files.
 It defaults to `\r\n` on Windows and to `\n` on Linux and OS X.

-### Screen reading

-We have turned on by default a new strategy for screen readers in the editor, one that is based on paging the text.
-From our testing, this is the best option in terms of trade-off between good screen reader support and performance when dealing with very large files.

-The Go to Next/Previous Error or Warning actions (`kb(editor.action.marker.next)` and `kb(editor.action.marker.prev)`) now allow screen readers to announce the error or warning messages.

-We have added a keyboard shortcut for showing the hover (`kb(editor.action.showHover)`).

 ### Word navigation and word separators

-Word navigation and word deletion commands have been refurbished and now honour a new setting, `editor.wordSeparators` when deciding what is a word, regardless of the current language of the file.
+Word navigation and word deletion commands updated and now honor a new setting, `editor.wordSeparators`, when deciding what is a word, regardless of the current language of the file.

 ### Improved usage of web workers

-With the adoption of the Salsa Javascript language service as the default, we could streamline our usage of web workers and we now have a dedicated web worker that is language agnostic, which we use for diff computation, link detection or simple textual completions.
+With the adoption of the Salsa JavaScript language service as the default, we could streamline our usage of web workers and now have a dedicated web worker that is language agnostic, which we use for diff computation, link detection or simple textual completions.
 This reduces the latency of these computations and is memory friendly, as it automatically shuts down when not needed.

 ## Workbench